-Direct Hit The Temple—one of four Inns of Court in London—is located between Fleet Street and the River Thames, bordering London’s financial district and the heavily Jewish East End: just what German bombers were looking for.
+Direct Hit The Temple—one of four Inns of Court in London—is located between Fleet Street and the River Thames, bordering London’s financial district and the heavily Jewish East End: ideal targets for Luftwaffe bombers.

 When British Major William Martin’s body washed up near Spain in 1943, the Germans obtained a snap of his fiancée Pam – and Allied invasion plans.
 The Germans were delighted.
 So were the Allies.
 Read more

 Was Stalin Jewish?
 Hitler had suspicions – and theories, one of which was that Jews had, well, Jewish ears.
 To see for himself, the German leader ordered a headshot of his Soviet counterpart.
 Read more

 For several years before the war, Hitler entertained little Bernile at the Berghof.
 When her Jewish ancestry was uncovered, he unfriended her.
 Reluctantly.
 Read more

 Was this photograph genuine?
 Hitler had his doubts.
 Friedrich Paulus, head of the Sixth Army in Stalingrad, was actually a Field Marshal—and German Field Marshals preferred suicide to surrender.
 At least, they were supposed to.

 In early March 1945, with the Germans in retreat, it was the snappers who had to hold it in when British Prime Minister Winston Churchill approached the Siegfried Line and relieved himself.
 Photographers had to exercise self-control.
 Read more

 German troops remilitarized the Rhineland on 7 March 1936, an act of military bravado that was just that – an act.
 Hitler took a big gamble.
 He won.